hoffmangroup/segway/doc/api.rst

     Stores the names of hidden states (segmentation labels) in the model.

-    Behaves as a dictionary where keys are the hidden state name, which can be referenced in the structure file, and each value should be set to a list of state names or a :py:class:`NameCollection` object initialized with state names.
+    Behaves as a dictionary where keys are the hidden variable names, which can be referenced in the structure file, and each value should be set to a list of state names or a :py:class:`NameCollection` object initialized with state names.
 If a Python list is given, it is converted to a